-For me, this applies not only to Master Toddy, but also the trainer who has always held pads for me and cornered me for my fights alongside him.
-Together with Master Toddy, he took me from a total beginner and moulded me into a fighter.
-They both helped me to become a totally different person, and one I never thought I could be.
+My trainer took me from a total beginner and moulded me into a fighter.
+He helped me become a totally different version of myself, and one I’d never imagined I could be.
 As the person who worked closest with me in the ring, I’ve shared experiences with him that I’ve shared with very few other people.
 As a teacher myself, I can understand how seeing me progress has been as much of a journey for him as it has for me.
 I respect him like a father, love him like a brother, and treasure him as a friend.

 Unfortunately, a few months ago I suddenly found myself left without him.
 The reasons for this are not something that I feel are important to write about.
-However, I do feel that it is important to share how that affected me.
+However, I do feel that it’s important to share how that affected me.

-As a young woman who has come to Thailand alone to live the combination of lives of a fighter and a teacher, a social life is not something I have time for.
-As a result, there are very few people here whom I regard to be close to me.
+As a young woman who’s come to Thailand alone to live the combination of lives of a fighter and a teacher, a social life is not something I have much time for.
+As a result, there are very few people here who are close to me.
 My trainer is one of them, and probably the most significant.
 Therefore, to suddenly find myself no longer under his tutelage left me feeling slightly lost at first.
 The idea of fighting without him is one that I was apprehensive about, to say the least.
 He was with me since day one, for almost a year and a half, so to continue my journey without him felt alien to me.
-Needless to say, there certainly were some tears on my part.
+There certainly were some tears on my part.
 In fact, it’s difficult for me to describe how losing him as a trainer made me feel.
 However, I couldn’t allow his absence to deter me from my goal.
 Over the last year and a half, I’ve been able to take a great deal of knowledge from him, and that will always stay with me.
-I am confident that what he’s already given me will serve me well for the rest of my fighting career.
-Also, Master Toddy of course remains as my main influence, not only as a teacher but as a second father and something of a life coach, so that always remains constant, and that is enough for me.
+I’m confident that what he’s already given me will serve me well for the rest of my fighting career.

 After spending some time feeling down about such an unexpected change in my life, one thing became clear.
-You can’t rely on one person to help you achieve your ambitions, and then drop them because of their absence.
+You can’t rely on one person to help you achieve your ambitions, and then drop those ambitions because of their absence.
 Ultimately, it comes down to you.
 Persevering, adapting, growing and succeeding the face of change and adversity are what build character, and although I am sad to have made this change, I know it’s the start of a new phase in my journey.
-In a strange way, I’m almost excited to see where it will take me.
+In a strange way, I’m almost excited to see what’s next for me.